My name is Linda Hardy and I’m 61 years old. This is my story.

 Can a simple piece of plastic cure my problem?

 When I saw the IQoro training device advertised I was initially very sceptical.
 How could a simple piece of plastic possibly cure my problem with acid reflux?
-But I was unhappy at the idea of taking medicines for the rest of my life.
+But I was unhappy with the idea of taking medicines for the rest of my life.
 So in the end I decided to take a chance and give it a try.

 At least it couldn’t do me any harm!
 It seemed quite expensive for such a small piece of equipment.
 But I really did want to find a cure.